2019DEV102/Tennis/README.md

 ### Device

 For running on a device you first need to specify a development team and have proper certificate and provisioning profiles installed.

+## Tests

+### TennisTests

+Unit tests covering the business and presentation logic.

+## Architecture

+Layered architecture based on [SOLID Principles](https://en.wikipedia.org/wiki/SOLID).

+### GameEngine

+Component defining and implementing the behavior of a simplified tennis game.

+### Scoreboard GUI

+Displays on screen the score of a tennis game.